-The Elderly Simplified Application Project (ESAP) and the Standard Medical Deduction (SMD) are two demonstration projects that target the elderly (aged 60 years and over) and disabled low-income populations.
+The Elderly Simplified Application Project (ESAP) is a demonstration project that targets adults aged 60 or older and people with disabilities.
 The ESAP streamlines the application and certification process by waiving the recertification interview, utilizing data matches, and extending certification periods to 36 months.
 ESAPs serve elderly households with no earned income and, in some cases, include disabled households with no earned income.